miranda-ng/miranda-ng/protocols/IcqOscarJ/docs/readme.txt

 License and Copyright
 _____________________

-Copyright (C) 2000-2010 Joe Kucera, Martin Öberg, Richard Hughes, Jon Keating
+Copyright (C) 2000-2010 Joe Kucera, Martin Ã–berg, Richard Hughes, Jon Keating

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License